 Character Designer Salary

 The U.S. Bureau of Labor Statistics does not have salary data specifically for character designers.
-However, it does have the salary information for the broader occupational category of multimedia artists and animators who are paid a mean annual wage of $72,400.
+It does have the salary information for the broader occupational category of multimedia artists and animators who are paid a mean annual wage of $72,400.

 Character Designer Career Outlook